NeleWandel/TDS/docs/source/API.rst

             | ``timeouttime`` in seconds, defines the time out period.
    .. tab:: comm

-      | Turns the trigger type to communitcation.
+      | Turns the trigger type to communication.
 In this state a trigger events is executed when a defined communication signal is found.
+      | ``level`` in Volt, sets the trigger level.
+Valid options are either any Volt amount or the preset trigger levels of :const:`ECL` (-1.3V) or :const:`TTL` (1.4V).
       |
       | ``comm`` defines the communication type.
 Valid states are:
       - :const:`CMI`